TabbyML/interview-questions/203_llm_evaluation/README.md

    Note: Running samples for 200 data points will suffice for this assignment.

-5. Visualize the results using a Jupyter notebook.
+5. Visualize the results using a Jupyter notebook (and make the visualization part of dagster pipeline)

 ## Deliverables

 1. Provide instructions for downloading the code and running it locally.

-2. Share a link to the training history with 100 steps.